by Thomas Schaller from a message preached January 29, 2006

 You see, when we know the Lord, we see the Lord in everything.
 When God is in our life every day, there is no small thing.
 When we see the work of God, we are amazed at the work of God, and the work of God is all around us.
 We are in the midst of the work of God, the work of grace, the right hand of fellowship, and the desire to reach the peoples of the world with the Gospel.

 Hundreds and hundreds of people have gone out into the highways and byways and they have made an impact.
-Entire nations have been and are being affected by people that once sat in the chairs of church and Bible school.
+Entire nations have been and are being affected by people that once sat in the chairs of church and the schools of the bible.
 What an amazing work of God!

 For what we do in our walk of faith, we have a mind.
 It is a mind to work, to believe, to love, to worship, to forgive, to rest, to go, to pray, to believe.
 We have a mind for this work.
 It is in our hearts.